MichalLytek/type-graphql/docs/complexity.md

 You can omit the `complexity` option if the complexity value is 1.
 You can pass complexity as option to any of `@Field`, `@FieldResolver`, `@Mutation` & `@Subscription`.
 For the same property, if both the `@Fieldresolver` as well as `@Field` have complexity defined , then the complexity passed to the field resolver decorator takes precedence.

-In next step, you need to integrate `graphql-query-complexity` with your GraphQl server.
+In next step, you need to integrate `graphql-query-complexity` with your GraphQL server.

 ```typescript
   // Create GraphQL server